WoltLab/docs.woltlab.com/pages/php/api/formBuilder/php_api_form_builder-structure.md

 `IFormDocument` extends `IFormParentNode` and requires the following additional methods:

 - `action($action)` and `getAction()` can be used set and get the `action` attribute of the `<form>` HTML element.
+- `addButton(IFormButton $button)` and `getButtons()` can be used add and get form buttons that are shown at the bottom of the form.
+  `addDefaultButton($addDefaultButton)` and `hasDefaultButton()` can be used to set and check if the form has the default button which is added by default unless specified otherwise.
+  Each implementing class may define its own default button.
+  `FormDocument` has a button with id `submitButton`, label `wcf.global.button.submit`, access key `s`, and CSS class `buttonPrimary` as its default button.
+- `ajax($ajax)` and `isAjax()` can be used to set and check if the form document is requested via an AJAX request or processes data via an AJAX request.
+  These methods are helpful for form fields that behave differently when providing data via AJAX.
 - `build()` has to be called once after all nodes have been added to this document to trigger `IFormNode::populate()`.
 - `formMode($formMode)` and `getFormMode()` sets the form mode.
   Possible form modes are: